Magnifiers for Low Vision

 In general, it is recommended to choose the minimum level of magnification for your Low Vision device.
 That’s because the lens power is directly linked to its size: the stronger the lens power, the smaller the size of the lens.
 Also, the stronger the lens power, the closer you need to hold it to your eye and the closer you need to hold your paper to the lens, which can be uncomfortable.

-Eyehelp - A Macular Degeneration and Low Vision Clinic has been providing effective visual aids to patients throughout Bentonville, Arkansas.
+Eye Help Low Vision has been providing effective visual aids to patients throughout Bentonville, Arkansas.

 Types of Magnifiers for Low Vision that We Recommend